arnvanhoutte/Resume/README.md

 ##About

 I'm an NMCT student at the Howest Kortrijk.
 I grew up from a small place called Wervik.
 I've always had a big interest in science and technology.
 I studied Chemical Engineering 1 year in Ghent, but noticed it was not my cup of tea.
 So I switched and learned how to program instead.
+The possibilities I had with programming really blew my mind, and with a thriving mobile development sector, I started creating my own apps to increase my knowledge about C#.
+In my second year I moved my focus to Backend programming with frameworks like ASP.NET.
+In the summer I discovered Arduino's and Raspberri Pi's, so started finding my way in the Maker community.
+In my final year of college I tried to look beyond the code, and picked up an interest for Information Security related topics.
+There I learned more about Linux systems.

 ##Profiles